giampaolo/confix/docs/index.rst

         raise UnrecognizedKeyError(key, new_value, section=section)
     confix.UnrecognizedKeyError: config file provides key 'host' with value 'localhost' but key 'host' is not defined in the config class

+Things to note:
+ - key ``'host'`` was specified in the config file but not in the default config class.

 Errors: types checking
 ----------------------